ndronos/c-nomorph/Klemens.md

               any variable inside a function is automatic. your typical programming language has only automatic-type data.

+Static        static variables exit in the same place thtoughout the life of the program.
+              array sizes are fixes at startup, but values can change (so it's not entirely static). data is initialized before main starts, and thus any initializations have to be done with constants that require no calculations. variables declared outside of functions (in file scope) and inside functions with the static keyword are static. if you forget to initialize a static variable, it is initialized to all zeros (or NULL).

 (Klemens, 2015) pp. 123-
 ```